mmis1000/simple-page-flip/docs/get-started.md

 }
 ```

-To use these 4 style object you need a stack of elements in this order
+To use these 4 style objects you need a stack of elements in this order

 ```html
 <div class="root" style="width: 200px; height: 250px; background: white; position: relative">